idem-lab/vector_sdm_course/suggested_papers.md

 And this *other* paper by Jane Elith describes the statistical model of maxent and talks about how  decisions you need to make in fitting your model in maxent.
 It's a must read for using maxent for SDMs.
 <https://doi.org/10.1111/j.1472-4642.2010.00725.x>

+This paper by many leading lights in the SDM space describes a standardising protocol for reporting species distribution analyses --- the ODMAP protocol. <https://doi.org/10.1111/ecog.04960>